zhoupengbo/MyNotesMD/ClickHouse/建表/MergeTree.md

 ORDER BY (FlightDate, Year);

 -- 创建分布式表
-CREATE TABLE test.test_all ON cluster cluster02_no_replicas
+CREATE TABLE IF NOT EXISTS test.test_all ON cluster cluster02_no_replicas AS test.test_local
-AS test.test_local
 ENGINE = Distributed(cluster02_no_replicas, test, test_local, rand());